-Another element to note within Octalysis is that the top Core Drives in the octagon are considered very positive motivations, while the bottom Core Drives are considered more negative motivations.
+Another element to note within Octalysis is that the top Core Drives in the octagon are considered very positive motivators, while the bottom Core Drives are considered negative motivators.

-I call techniques that heavily use the top drives “White Hat Gamification” while techniques that utilize the bottom Core Drives are called “Black Hat Gamification”.
+Techniques that utilize the top Core Drives are called “White Hat Gamification”, while techniques that utilize the bottom Core Drives are called “Black Hat Gamification”.

 If something is engaging because it lets you express your creativity, makes you feel successful through skill mastery, and gives you a higher sense of meaning, it makes users feel very good and powerful.

 Keep in mind that just because something is Black Hat doesn’t mean it is necessarily bad – these are just motivators – and they can be used for productive and healthy results or malice and manipulative ones.
-Many people voluntarily submit themselves into Black Hat Gamification in order to go to the gym more often, eat healthily, or avoid hitting the snooze button every morning.
+Many people voluntarily submit themselves to Black Hat Gamification in order to go to the gym more often, eat healthily, or avoid hitting the snooze button every morning.

-A good Gamification expert will consider all 8 Core Drives on a positive and productive activity so that everyone ends up happier and healthier.
+A good Gamification expert will consider all 8 Core Drives as a positive and productive activity so that everyone ends up happier and healthier.

 Keep in mind that a good gamified system doesn’t need to have all of the Core Drives, but it does need to do well with the ones it does implement.
 Some extremely successful products do very, very well with Social Influence, while others just utilize Scarcity.

 How to apply Octalysis to actual systems

-Now that we have the framework laid out, the next step is to figure out how to utilize this framework.
+Now that we have the Gamification Framework laid out, the next step is to figure out how to utilize this framework.

 Generally, any good and engaging product or system will have at least one of the core drives listed above.